diegofnunezs/CoEduUtadeoIsTesisClusterIot/README.md

 # CoEduUtadeoIsTesisClusterIot
-Main resources created by the development of the thesis By: JuanCantor &amp; DiegoNuñez
+Main resources created by the development of the thesis By: Juan Cantor &amp; Diego Nuñez